laszlokorte/damasc/README.md

 7
 ```

-You can use multiple patterns (for now only two) to join multiple values:
+You can use multiple patterns to join multiple values:

 ```
 # queries all pairs of integers a and b and transforms them into a triplet of themself and their product.